Manage your ZDM Proxy instances

 If you wish to change any of the immutable configuration variables on an existing deployment, you will need to re-run the deployment playbook (deploy_zdm_proxy.yml, as documented in this page).
 This playbook can be run as many times as necessary.

-Please note that running the deploy_zdm_proxy.yml playbook will result in a brief window of unavailability of the whole ZDM Proxy deployment while all the ZDM Proxy instances are torn down and recreated.
+Be aware that running the deploy_zdm_proxy.yml playbook results in a brief window of unavailability of the whole ZDM Proxy deployment while all the ZDM Proxy instances are torn down and recreated.

 Upgrade the proxy version